sparrow-acoustics/sparrowpy/docs/classes/sparrowpy.RadiosityFast.rst

 Radiosity fast
 --------------

-This class represents and optimized radiosity implementation.
+This class represents an optimized radiosity implementation.
 It includes the following features:

 - It is optimized for speed